zacharesmer/tamagometer/README.md

 Recorded messages are saved locally on your computer using IndexedDB.
 If you clear your cookies and cache or site storage you will lose your saved messages!
 Please back them up by  using the export button to save them as a file so that you can add them back if this happens.
 Importing a file will add onto any existing saved messages; it won't overwrite them.

 # Goals/Roadmap
-- Understand the infrared messages that the tamagotchis send
+- Understand the infrared messages that the tamagotchis send to the point where you can create one from scratch that does whatever you want it to do.
 - Make a flipper app so the tamagotchis can directly interact with the flipper
 - Internationalization: Tamagotchis are Japanese so I'm guessing it might be useful if I could translate this page into Japanese (and once the architecture is there, there's not a lot of text so it should not be too hard to do other languages too)